Statewide recreational fishing surveys

-A new statewide recreational fishing survey is planned for 2019/20.
-This will build on the previous 2013/14 survey and will be the eighth survey in the series.
+The latest statewide recreational fishing survey started on 29 April 2019, and finished on 28 April 2020.
+This survey builds on the previous 2013–14 survey and is the eighth in the series.

 - recreational fishing participation rates and the number of Queenslanders who go fishing

 - where and how Queenslanders go recreational fishing

 - which species, and how many of those species Queenslanders catch and release

 - fishing-related expenditure (to help us understand the economics of recreational fishing).

 The 2019–20 statewide recreational fishing survey was conducted by the Social Research Centre (SRC), a subsidiary of the Australian National University.
 The SRC is a respected research organisation with recreational fishing survey experience.

 The SRC contacted more than 8,500 households across Queensland via landline and mobile numbers between February and April 2019.

 Recipients were asked if they fished recreationally in the last 12 months, and if they intended on fishing recreationally in the next 12 months.
 Households that intended to fish were invited to take part in the 12-month recreational fishing activity logbook phase.